 Given the scale and nature of our operations the Company does not have a significant direct impact on the environment.
 However, the Directors acknowledge that everyone has a role to play in protecting the environment.
-This topic has been given more time on the Board's agendas and will do so going forward.
-The Company has a "Green group" that promotes environmentally friendly activities to the Company and its staff.
+This topic has been given more time on the Board's agendas.
+The European operations of The Travelers Companies Inc. has a "Green group" that promotes environmentally friendly activities to the Company and its staff.